rc/soops/README.rst

                           plugins)
     --omit-plugins name[,name,...]
+                          omit the named plugins (no effect with --no-plugins) -p module, --plugin-mod module
+                          if given, the module that has get_plugin_info() instead of scoop_mod
-                          omit the named plugins (no effect with --no-plugins) --shell               run ipython shell after all computations -o path, --output-dir path
+    --shell               run ipython shell after all computations -o path, --output-dir path
                           output directory [default: .]